HannachiHassen/JiraIntergrateWithSelenium/README.md

 Let’s create a package inside the main folder com.demo.utility, which will contain two classes

  1. JiraServiceProvider: This class will have a method to create a Jira issue.
- 2. JiraCreateIssue: This contains custom annotation code.
+ 2. JiraPolicy: This contains custom annotation code.

  Important Points to remember when creating a JiraServiceProvider object: